 About USS Columbus (SSN 762)

-COLUMBUS completed a Post Shipyard Availability in June 1994 in Groton, CT after initial constructoin and shakedown operations.
+Columbus completed a Post Shipyard Availability in June 1994 in Groton, CT after initial construction and shakedown operations.
 In September 1994, the ship conducted an interfleet transfer to Pearl Harbor, Hawaii and joined the U.S. Pacific Fleet Submarine Force.